Ick22210/Multi-Marker_Method/README.md

 5) TIE_And_Power_Code_GLMs: Code for the comparison with generalized linear model.
 Similarly to the other directories, it contains the R files and shell scripts for running TIE and Power simulations.

-6) The Final Code Used conatins the bsub code I used to run all the simultations.
+6) The Final Code Used contains the bsub code I used to run all the simultations.